Sarigamalu

-Sarigamalu is a 1993 Indian Telugu-language musical drama film written by Hariharan, and directed by Kranthi Kumar.
+Sarigamalu is a 1993 Indian Telugu-language musical drama film directed by Kranthi Kumar and written by Hariharan.
 It is a remake of Hariharan's 1992 Malayalam film Sargam.
-The film stars Vineeth (in his first Telugu film), Manoj K. Jayan, and Rambha, while J. V. Somayajulu, P. J. Sarma, and Tanikella Bharani play supporting roles.
+The film stars Vineeth (in his Telugu debut), Manoj K. Jayan, and Rambha, while J. V. Somayajulu, P. J. Sarma, and Tanikella Bharani play supporting roles.

 Plot

 Kitappa is the son of Sathyavathi.
 Kitappa has suffered from epilepsy since his childhood.
 He is rough and violent in his character and is feared by all in the village.
 Kalidasu is his classmate despite being two years younger and develops a special bond with Kitappa from childhood.
-Kali always accompanies Kuttan and carries iron keys to assist him in case the seizure develops.
+Kali always accompanies Kittappa and carries iron keys to assist him in case the seizure develops.
 Both Kali and Kitappa grow up to be unsuccessful in their respective lives, and Kali is criticised for this by his father, who is a well-known classical singer but has himself not been financially successful.
 Kali has had a liking for music, but discourages him from music and persuades him into a professional degree course.
-Kuttan, meanwhile, had frequent epileptic seizures and is a nuisance in both his home and the village, despite seeking various medical treatments.
+Kittappa, meanwhile, had frequent epileptic seizures and is a nuisance in both his home and the village, despite seeking various medical treatments.

 Unknown to his father, Kalidasu has a natural talent as a singer and has abundant raw talent, which he displays at the local temple.
 Jyothi who is a student of Kali's father and falls for Kali after she hears him singing.
 Kali, though initially reluctant towards Jyothi, soon develops a passionate relationship with her based on the mutual interest in music.
 Kitappa discloses to Kali that he is the only person who loves him, and they reaffirm their brotherly love for each other.
 Meanwhile, local expert advises that the only treatment for Kitappa is to get married.
 Sathyavathi amma plans to get as a wife for Kitappa.
 Kitappa agrees to this, unbeknownst about the affair between Kali and Jyothi and persuades Kali to forget Jyothi and leave the village for Kitappa's sake.
 Kitappa is devastated after coming to know about everything after their marriage and commits suicide.